-2. The Group notes that nuclear power remains an important option not only for countries with existing nuclear programs, but also for developing countries with growing energy needs and that five new nuclear reactors were connected to the grid in 2020.
-The Group encourages the Agency to continue providing the necessary support to Member States interested in launching and expanding their nuclear power programmes.
+2. The Group notes that nuclear power remains an important option not only for countries with existing nuclear programs, but also for developing countries with growing energy needs and that five new nuclear reactors were connected to the grid in 2021 and that the Agency revised up its high case projection of the potential growth of nuclear power capacity for the first time since 2011 The Group encourages the Agency to continue providing the necessary support to Member States interested in launching and expanding their nuclear power programmes.